michaelmunje/SocialNavSUB/README.md

 2. **Download the Dataset**

     Please download our dataset from [HuggingFace](link) (will add real link later).
-This dataset contains human labels for the same social navigation scenarios that the VLMs are evaluated in, which allows quantitative evaluation against human data.
-Please provide place the data in the `human_dataset` folder or make a custom folder and replace the `dataset_folder` entry in the config file.
+This dataset contains the prompt data and human labels for the same social navigation scenarios that the VLMs are evaluated in, which allows quantitative evaluation against human data.
+Please provide place the human data in the `human_dataset` folder or make a custom folder and replace the `dataset_folder` entry in the config file, and add the prompt data in to `prompts/`.

 3. **Benchmark a VLM**